Have you ever heard the expression ‘the devil is in the details?’ In photography, the devil is called Chromatic Aberration. CA to its friends.

 Optical scheme illustrating longitudinal (or axial) chromatic aberration, LoCA (left), and how it looks like in photographs (right).

-Longitudinal (or axial) CA, LoCA, occurs when the lens cannot focus all the different colours on its focal plane (the sensor).
+Longitudinal (or axial) Chromatic Aberration, LoCA, occurs when the lens cannot focus all the different colours on its focal plane (the sensor).
 One or more colours are then focused either in front or behind the focal plane.

 What does it look like?